A complete guide to becoming a WFM supervisor

 What is not to like about being a WFM supervisor?
 The salary is great, and the incentives and benefits are generous.
 Not to mention, WFM supervisors are sought after across industries and companies.

-Everything an employee can hope for a good job is possible for a WFM supervisor.
-However, this also entails that to be a WFM supervisor; one needs to be as efficient, strategic, and disciplined.
+Everything an employee can hope for in order to get a good job is possible for a WFM supervisor.
+However, this also entails that to be a WFM supervisor; one must be efficient, strategic, and disciplined.

 The responsibility of a WFM supervisor is tough.
-It requires being resilient amidst the pressure of multiple stressors, both internally and externally.
+It requires resilience under multiple internal and external stressors.

 It requires creativity to get through challenges with innovative decisions.
-Lastly, it requires loads of experience to help the company strategize its growth in the next few years.
+Lastly, extensive experience is required to help the company strategize its growth in the next few years.